-This page serves as a public location for information on summer internships for science and engineering students at Saint Anselm College (and elsewhere!)
-Last update: 23 December 2017.
+This page serves as a public location for information on summer internships for physics and engineering students at Saint Anselm College.
+Last update: 5 February 2018.

 Want to add something?
 Email Dr. Gugliucci at email@example.com

 Note: Many of these applications require letters of recommendation.
 Please give your recommenders AMPLE (~2 weeks) notice to complete these letters and feel free to SEND US REMINDERS until we’ve done it.